Tech-at-DU/ACS-2330-Responsive-Web-Design/class-1.md

 Tips and guidelines to help you draw a wireframe:

 1. **Start with a clear goal**: Before starting, establish a clear goal and purpose for your wireframe.
 What do you want to achieve with it?
 What are the most important elements you need to include?
+These should be something like:
+  - Shows the most relavant and important information first.
+  - Navigation, and other options are clearly labeled and easy to find, and are understandable at a glance.
+  - Some information may have to move on the mobile version, and may not be immediately visible.
+Ask your self how this affects the a vistors experience using the site?
 2. **Keep it simple**: Wireframes are not meant to be detailed designs but rather a rough sketch of the website's structure and layout.
 Keep it simple and focus on the overall layout and functionality of the site.
 3. **Use basic shapes**: Use simple shapes, such as rectangles, circles, and lines, to represent the different elements of the website, including text, images, and buttons.
 4. **Consider content hierarchy**: Pay attention to the order and placement of the content on the page.
 Make sure that the most important content is easily visible and accessible to the user.